 But then, January 6th happened.
 I was shocked to my core by the blatant ugliness, hate and racism which was on full display for all to see.
 And worse, I was deeply saddened to see how much support this hate was getting.

 As a black woman, I am well aware of the racism I have always felt and face(d).
 But to have it so prominently displayed, at the cradle of America’s democracy, visible to the world, was disheartening, disappointing and a disenfranchising moment in our country’s history and journey.

 Now, in the aftermath, there’s a lot of talk about people being held accountable for their actions.
 And again, no matter which side of the aisle you sit, personal accountability is one of the traits that we Americans should always remain proud of.

 Our long history of pioneering and unwavering spirit is just as relevant today as it has been for the past 400 years ago.

 But part of that spirit is the acknowledgement that the West wasn’t settled only by whites.
 It is the acknowledgement that people need to work together in order to thrive…not tear each other down.
 It is the acknowledgement that we can’t rely on the government to tell us to “play nice”—we have to walk the talk.

 With race tensions so prominent, now is the time to take action.
 I don’t mean hit the streets and protest.

-I mean, let’s all take steps to defeat racism in our own corner of the world.
+I mean, let’s all take steps (small, individual steps) to defeat racism in our own little corners of the world.
 At home.
 In our neighborhoods.
 At work.